glassdooreconomicresearch/jobs-day-arima-forecast/README.md

 ## Installation Instructions

-<b>Note:</b> First time use may require installation of pyramid.arima and statsmodels Python packages.
+<b>Note:</b> First time use may require installation of pyramid.arima, matplotlib and statsmodels Python packages.
+Requires Python 3.5.
 Mac Terminal commands:

 <code>pip install pyramid-arima</code>

 <code>pip install -U statsmodels</code>

+<code>pip install matplotlib</code>

 See `requirements.txt` for version requirements.
 Newer versions of statsmodels appear to be incompatible with `pyramid.arima`.
 Installing the exact versions required can be accomplished with the following code: